View course descriptions for

 ED 658 Elementary Language Instruction (3) Offered on campus: Summer odd.
 Methodology and the content of elementary language curriculum are discussed.
 In addition to grammar, creative writing, and spelling, students will study philosophical considerations of the origin and importance of language.

-ED 661 Elementary History Instruction (3) Offered on campus: Summer even.
+ED 661 Elementary History Instruction (3) Offered on campus: Summer even; online: Fall.
 Using a Christian approach to history, this course emphasizes teaching ancient history, United States history, and government to elementary students.
 Its specific purpose is to give necessary foundational skills for teaching history in the elementary grades.

 ED 673 Teaching Secondary History (3) Offered on campus and online: Spring even, Summer even.
 The student will learn the methods and techniques for teaching history in the Christian school.
 In addition, the student will study the content of the history curriculums for the Christian high school.

 ED 674 Teaching Secondary English (3) Offered on campus: Summer even, Spring even.
 This course deals with the methodology and the content of high school English.
 Students demonstrate instructional techniques, presentation skills, and teacher behaviors for the teaching of grammar, literature, and composition.
 In addition, students perform formal research on a current issue in English curriculum and present it in light of traditional, Christian education.

 ED 675 Organization and Administration of Secondary Curriculum (3) Offered on campus and online: Fall even, Summer even.
 The student is exposed to the epistemology as it relates to learning and the sequential design of the high school curriculum.
 The student examines from a Christian perspective the philosophy, content, structure, and sequence of curriculum within each of the disciplines.